ga4gh/vrs/schema/defs/vrs/Adjacency.rst

 **Computational Definition**

-The `Adjacency` class can represent either the termination of a sequence or a connection between the end of a sequence with the beginning of an adjacent sequence, potentially with an intervening linker sequence.
+The `Adjacency` class can represent either the termination of a sequence or the adjoining of the end of a sequence with the beginning of an adjacent sequence, potentially with an intervening linker sequence.

     **Information Model**